Skip to content.

 What is a workspace?

-Within TYPO3 CMS, a workspace is a place where you can author content of a Web site before it is published and visible to site visitors.
+Within CMS, a workspace is a place where you author content of a Web page before it is published (made visible to visitors).
+It embeds a workflow process where authors draft content and publishers publish the content to the Web.

 A workspace uses the concept of versioning to make this happen.